Break's

 What is this?

-These pages list and make available my personal collection of Amiga demo/cracking scene material.
-I am gathering this data for your viewing pleasure as well as to preserve the material from extinction.
-I created this PHP/SQL monstrosity you're browsing to maintain my stuff, to help browse through the releases and to let other collectors and interested parties know what I got.
+This website lists the contents of my personal collection of Amiga demo/cracking scene releases.
+The material is being gathered both for your viewing pleasure as well as to preserve it from extinction.
+I created this PHP/SQL monstrosity as a personal tool to maintain my stuff, help browse through the releases and let other collectors and interested parties know what I got.

-For the collection I am gathering all scene material that is executable, or otherwise constituting a "release" in scene terms.
+For the collection I am gathering all scene material which is executable or otherwise constituting a "release" in scene terms.
 In English, that means I'm collecting demos and stuff, but not e.g. individual modules or pictures.
-At least for now, see more questions below.

-Inserting titles to the collection is an ongoing process, in progress at various levels of commitment since 2002.
+Inserting titles to the collection is an ongoing process done at various levels of commitment since 2002.
 Everything you see here is hand checked and verified to be working, correctly named and not a dupe.
 If you spot some very common and popular scene products missing, they'll most likely be added in the near future.
-Old and rare productions not yet available in every other site out there are, naturally, given top priority.
+The same goes for the latest releases: old and rare productions not yet available in every other site out there are, naturally, given top priority.

-Special thanks to Toni, Janne, Ville and Richard for their help and support.
+Special thanks to Toni, Jope, Jeppe and Richard + the entire Bitworld team for their co-operation and support.
 Huge appreciation also to everybody who have provided me with missing material, especially to the great people supplying their old disks.

 Wait a minute, is this legal?

 Yes.
 The products were released as public domain, meaning they can be freely distributed.
-No warez available here, sorry BSA. :)
+No warez available here.

 It is of course possible that among the thousands of disk images and executables, some copyright restricted material has snuck in.
-If you find your rights molested, please inform me and we'll work from there.
+If you find your rights infringed, please inform me and we'll work it out.

-While we're on the subject, let me make one thing clear..
-Do NOT ask me for Kickstart ROM images.
-Sure, the fact that spreading them is illegal is completely ridiculous.
-But it's still illegal, which means I can't help you.
+While we're on the subject, let me make one thing clear: do NOT ask me for Kickstart ROM images.
+Sure, the fact that spreading them is illegal is quite ridiculous.
+It's still illegal though, which means I can't help you.

 So where can I download all this stuff?